wingiu/discord-drover-revibecoded-into-cpp/README.md

 # Discord Drover C++ Port

-This is a C++/clang-cl port of Discord Drover's `version.dll` proxy shim and a small console installer.
+This is a C++/clang-cl port of Discord Drover's `version.dll` proxy shim and a small console installer. ( 100% pure crystal vibecode )
 ## Install

 Close Discord first.